-(1) The preparation of building design documentation concerning a railway civil engineering work that is subject to the building permit requirement and that is listed in Annex 1 to this Code Design requires corresponding design specifications, except where such a civil engineering work is to be demolished.

-(2) Design specifications for a railway civil engineering work are issued by the Consumer Protection and Technical Regulatory Authority.
-[RT I, 30.10.2020, 1 - entry into force 31.10.2020]
+- (1) The creation of building design documentation concerning a railway civil engineering work that is subject to the building permit requirement and that is mentioned in Annex 1 to this Code Design requires corresponding design specifications, except where such a civil engineering work is to be demolished. - (2) Design specifications for a railway civil engineering work are issued by the Consumer Protection and Technical Regulatory Authority.

-(3) Approval for design specifications of a railway civil engineering work has to be obtained from the local authority concerned.
-[RT I, 30.10.2020, 1 - entry into force 31.10.2020]
+[RT I, 30.10.2020, 1 entry into force 31.10.2020] - (3) Approval for design specifications of a railway civil engineering work has to be obtained from the local authority concerned.